Fliplet/fliplet-cli/docs/API/fliplet-oauth2.md

 Make calls to the API for getting and posting data.

-*Note: The Fliplet OAuth2 library will manage authentication tokens and any token refreshing (if supported) before making API calls.
-If the token is invalid or missing, the user will be redirected to the login page with a `tokenInvalid=true` or `tokenMissing=true` query parameter respectively.*
+*Note: The Fliplet OAuth2 library will manage authentication tokens and any token refreshing (if configured) before making API calls.*

 ```js
 Fliplet.OAuth2(service).api(path)